azhizhinov/PIANTORUV44/README.md

 The Piantor UV 44 keyboard is a 44 key diodeless split keyboard with support for hotswap sockets, designed with simplicity in mind.
 Piantor UV 44 is a Piantor/Cantor fork with Raspberry Pi Pico, hybrid hotswap socket and soldered-in switches support and flippable PCB.
 This is a WIP, you can follow the [Cantor's build guide](https://github.com/diepala/cantor/blob/main/doc/build_guide.md), as it is quite similar!

+## Thanks
+Big thanks to @Excellenze11 for ideas, cooperation and tests.

 ## Parts
 As for the parts list, you will need:
 - 2x PCB (The left and right half are the same)